Natural portrait of Mimi Bondi smiling with soft outdoor background, square profile photo

 Have you ever had that feeling of relief when you realise you’re not alone — or not actually “weird” after all? 😊

-Realising I wasn’t “too much”, just tuned differently
+Realising I am “too much”, just tuned differently

 For a long time, I didn’t think I was bad at coping.
 I just thought my tolerance levels were lower than most people.